itsXactlY/crypto-bot-0.0.97/README.md

 ## Disclaimer
 - **Use it at your own risk.**
+- **MORE UP2DATE VERSION EXIST SOMEWHERE AROUND ON GITHUB.
+BACKUP ONLY**
 - It is not a commercial project, immediate response and or fixes are not guaranteed.
 - This project was developed to improve my personal experience with Binance trading, I am not taking any responsibility for the outcomes you get when using it.